Dan Nakasone

 April 24, 2023 • Dan Nakasone

 I vividly recalled a chilly spring day in Shinjuku, Tökyö, back in 2013.
 It was a feast for the senses wandering through a park with trees flushed with sakura (cherry blossoms).
 Sakura is symbolic of spring in Japan, and it was at the peak of its bloom.
 The sights and sounds provided an immersive backdrop for a cultural encounter.
 It was a festive affair with families and friends sitting under sakura trees in a spectacular setting.
-I was envious of the people …
+I was envious of …

 History—Okinawan Clubs of Hawaii